INFORMSJoC/2021.0329/README.md

-The scripts in this repository are a snapshot of the scripts that were used in the research reported on in the paper Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates by C. Li, S. Gao and J. Du.
+The scripts in this repository are a snapshot of the scripts that were used in the research reported on in the paper [Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates](https://doi.org/10.1287/ijoc.2022.1263) by C. Li, S. Gao and J. Du.

 ## Cite

-To cite this software, please cite the [paper](https://doi.org/) using its DOI and the software itself using the following DOI.
+To cite this software, please cite the paper -- [Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates](https://doi.org/10.1287/ijoc.2022.1263) -- using its DOI and the software itself using the following DOI.

 Below is the BibTex for citing this version of the code.